rbrooks/VideosNET/README.md

 From the root of this proj:

 `$ npm install`
+`$ dotnet ef database update`

+The Migrations will create the SQL schema and seed the DB with a few records.

+`$ dotnet watch run`

-Upon first load of this app, it will seed the SQL DB with a few records.
-WebPack compile will happen automatically; no having to run `npm run` every time.
+The WebPack transpile will happen automatically; no having to run an `npm run` script every time.
+The `watch` part of the command will do the same for the C# code: recompile upon changes.

-`$ dotnet run`

 * Service browseable on 5001: http://localhost:5001/api/videos
 * Web app on 5000: http://localhost:5000/home/